 I graduated Summa Cum Laude from Champlain College of Burlington, VT in 2020 majoring in Game Design with a minor in Game Programming.
-I am originally from Haverhill, MA.
-I have significant experience across a dozen projects and 5 years with roles including Lead Designer, Technical Designer, Producer, Programmer, and Product Owner.
-In particular, I have worked a lot with designing and implementing reward/progression systems.
-I work well in team environments, can program and script efficiently, and write clear documentation.
+I am located in Massachusetts in the greater Boston area.
+I have significant experience from both the industry and a dozen projects at school.
+My roles have included Game Designer, Technical Designer, Producer, Programmer, and Product Owner.
+In particular, I have worked a lot with designing and implementing gameplay mechanics and reward/progression systems.
+I perform well in team environments, can program and script efficiently, and write clear documentation.

 I was the founder of Champlain College’s Game Leadership Group which allowed game development students across the school’s 4 game majors a space to network, run events like game jams with like-minded individuals, and give a voice to the students.
 In particular, we enabled the voices of students from minority or under-represented groups.

 I’ve spent the past 7 years writing game design and story analysis pieces on a blog I named Vicious Undertow.
 Some past writing pieces on a deprecated blog garnered attention from many developers and one was even featured on IGN’s homepage.
 My current blog can be found here.